jainsumit12/crwal4aichat/README.md

 - Configuration via `.env` file for easy switching between URLs/sitemaps
 - Automatic content chunking for better LLM interaction and search precision
 - Configurable limits for sitemap crawling to control resource usage
+- Run all in Docker - Just need a Supabase URL and API Key to connect with
+- Supa-Crawl-Chat API provides a RESTful interface to interact with the Supa-Crawl-Chat system

 ## Prerequisites